marconabung/parking-fee-calc/ReadMe.md

 ![Final result image](./assets/result-done.png)

 ### And there you have it!
 You just created your own Parking Fee Calculator.
-Thank you for reading!
+Thank you so much for reading!

 ## Contact